-2d.
-In Other Instances
+1d.
+Other Instances

 There are some other places that you might find commas.
-For one, commas surround interruptions in sentences, which indicate that these interruptions are their own units of meaning.
+Commas surround interruptions in sentences, as in the following two examples, which indicate that these interruptions are their own units of meaning:

-- ⇒ EXAMPLE My friends, who have never skied before, are planning a trip to Lake Tahoe. - ⇒ EXAMPLE The weather report, which is usually correct, indicates that we're going to see a lot of snow.
+My family, none of whom have ever skied before, are planning a trip to Lake Tahoe.

+The weather report, which is usually correct, indicates that we're going to see a lot of snow.

-Similarly, commas set off dialogue or quotations, indicating that the words quoted or spoken are separate from the rest of the words.
+Similarly, commas set off dialogue or quotations, indicating that the words quoted or spoken are separate from the rest of the words:

-- → EXAMPLE "I can't wait to build a snowman," said my sister. - EXAMPLE The weather report says, "Snow will exceed four inches by morning."
+"I can't wait to build a snowman," said my sister.

+The weather report says, "snow will exceed four inches" by morning.

 You'll also see commas in dates and geographic names.
-In the U.S., dates are indicated by using a comma to separate the month and day from the year.
+In the US, you indicate dates like this:

-→ EXAMPLE January 1, 2016
+January 1, 2016

-In geography, you do the same to separate the city from the state it's in.
+The comma separates the month and day from the year.
+In geography, you do the same to separate the city from the state it's in: